Pirates of the Caribbean: The Eye of the Wind

 Barbossa: “Bill, you’ve been serving under Anne Bonny for a while now, and we need to know who it is we’re calling Admiral.”

 Jack: “She seems a fine Admiral, in my book.
-If I had a book.” (regaining his momentum) “We’ve hit seventeen ports and haven’t lost a ship!”
+If I had a book.
+If I could read a book.” (regaining his momentum) “We’ve hit seventeen ports and haven’t lost a ship!”

 Barbossa (to Jack): “Which is the longest run you’ve had, not losing a ship, eh?”
 Jack gives him a dirty look.